4 Reasons to Use a Credit Card for Purchases

 Recurring and everyday expenses

-Using your credit card for everyday purchases like streaming subscriptions or grocery deliveries can help simplify your finances while possibly letting you earn points or miles on your purchases.
+Using your credit card for everyday purchases, such as streaming subscriptions or grocery deliveries, can help simplify your finances.
+Plus, some credit cards may let you earn points or miles on those purchases.

 Online shopping

-Many credit cards offer $0 liability, which can make them a good choice for online transactions.
+Most credit cards offer $0 liability for fraudulent charges, making them a good choice for online transactions.

 Travel expenses